apache/fineract/INSTALL.md

 select pool_initial_size from tenants;
 ```

-If the abover query does not throw an error (column not found), *schema_version* needs to be updated with the details of this patch
+If the above query does not throw an error (Unknown column 'pool_initial_size'), *schema_version* needs to be updated with the details of this patch

 ```
 mysql -uroot -pmysql